Flexible Modeling of Demographic Transition Processes with a Bayesian Hierarchical B-splines Model

 \section{Discussion}

 The B-spline Transition Model proposed in this paper demonstrates that it is possible to estimate and project demographic and health indicators using flexible estimation techniques that eschew strong functional form assumptions.
-Using mCPR as our main application, we found it is possible to substantially weaken assumptions on the shape of the relationship between the rate of change and level of an indicator without sacrificing out-of-sample predictive performance.
-Our illustrative results for the TFR demonstrate that the B-spline Transition Model can be considered more generally for projecting indicators that follow transition processes.
+Using TFR and mCPR as our applications, we found it is possible to weaken assumptions on the shape of the relationship between the rate of change and level of an indicator without sacrificing out-of-sample predictive performance.
+These results demonstrate that the B-spline Transition Model can be considered more generally for projecting indicators that follow transition processes.

 In addition to providing a flexible estimation approach, our model also yields a novel way to summarize and communicate trends in indicators through the estimated shape of the transition functions.
 For example, in our mCPR case study, the regional and sub-regional transition functions, derived from the hierarchical distribution placed on the spline coefficients reveals systematic differences in the transitions between groups of countries.